BtheGit/redux-redux/README.md

 }
 ```

 And that's exactly what we are doing.
 We've made a reducer.
 So let's rename 'changeState' to 'reducer'.
 While we're at it, for good measure, maybe we should fill in some of those error checks in our dispatch function as well.
-Right now when something is wrong with the action message we just exit the function without trying to change the state, but maybe we should at least give some kind of heads up to let usknow what exactly the problem was.
+Right now when something is wrong with the action message we just exit the function without trying to change the state, but maybe we should at least give some kind of heads up to let us know what exactly the problem was.
 Typically we'd use Errors, just for the sake of simplicity, we'll stick to good ol' console.log:

 ```javascript
 function createStore() {